darthocir38/DS1307RTC/readme.txt

-Readme file for DS1307RTC Library

-The DS1307RTC library is provided to demonstrate the Arduino Time library.

-See the TimeRTC example sketches privided with the Time library download for usage
+This is a Port of the DS1307 Library to the RV8523 chip.
+So the RV8523 can be used with the time-library